Women in Iran: Education

 Female alumnae of Isfahan University of Technology.
 According to UNESCO data from 2012, Iran has more female students in engineering fields than any other country in the world.

-The importance of education for Iranian Women is characterized by the main role of what the education can provide directly or indirectly helping them to gain consciousness and skills to fill the gap of gender inequality.
-It can also be useful to understand the reasons of their injustice and how women can make better their marginal social positions.
+Education can provide women the knowledge and skills necessary to improve gender inequality.
+With education, women can understand the reasons for the injustice they face and understand how they may make better their marginal social positions.

-Education held an important role in Iranian society, especially as the nation began a period of modernization under the authority of Reza Shah Pahlavi in the early 20th century when the number of women's schools began to grow.
+Education held an important role in Iranian society, especially as the nation began a period of modernization under the authority of Reza Shah Pahlavi in the early 20th century.
+During this period, the number of women's schools began to grow.
 Formal education for women in Iran began in 1907 with the establishment of the first primary school for girls.
-By mid-century, legal reforms granting women the right to vote and raising the minimum age for marriage offered more opportunities for women to pursue education outside the home.
-After periods of imposed restrictions, women's educational attainment continued its rise through the Islamification of education following the Iranian Revolution of 1979, peaking in the years following radical changes such as correcting contradictions that have marked its educational system, like the curriculum and composition of classrooms.
-By 1989, women dominated the entrance examinations for college attendance.
+By mid-century, legal reforms granting women the right to vote and raising the minimum age for marriage allowed more opportunities for women to pursue education outside the home.

-Women's participation in education has not slowed despite efforts to impose restrictions on the increasingly female-dominated educational sphere.
-The changes in women's education have split into increased usage and dominance of the opportunities available to women, and the imposition of strict requirements governing their role in education, including gender-segregated classes, Islamic dress, and the channeling of women into "feminine" majors that prevent the pursuit of certain careers.
+The hard line leaders of the Islamist Republic of Iran initiated laws that caused women's participation in education to decline.
+The changes brought in women's education following the revolution are due to the government's view that both increased education by women and the opportunities available to women were not acceptable to fundamentalist Islamic law.
+The new government imposed strict new requirements governing women's role in education, including gender-segregated classes, mandatory Islamic dress, and the channeling of women into "feminine" majors that prevent the pursuit of certain careers by women.

-Illiteracy among women has been on a decrease since 1970, when it was 54 percent, to the year 2000 when it was 17.30 percent.
+Illiteracy among women has been on a decrease since 1970, when it was 54 percent, to the year 2000 when it was 17.3 percent, according to statistics provided by the Islamist government.
 Iranian female education went from a 46 percent literacy rate, to 83 percent.
 Iran ranked 10th in terms of female literacy in the 1970s, and still holds this position.
+Iran human rights monitor (HRM), in 2025, disputed the decrease in illiteracy in Iran stating that illiteracy in Iran is a crisis.

-According to a UNESCO world survey, at the primary level of enrollment, Iran has the highest female-to-male ratio in the world among sovereign nations, with a girl-to-boy ratio of 1.22: 1.00.
-According to UNESCO data from 2012, Iran has more female students in engineering fields than any other country in the world.
+According to a UNESCO world survey, at the primary level of enrollment, Iran has the highest female-to-male ratio in the world among sovereign nations, with a female-to-male ratio of 1.22: 1.00.
+According to UNESCO data derived from government statistics for 2012, Iran has more female students in engineering fields than any other country in the world.
+UNESCO's study in 2017 revealed that 46.6% of tertiary students were female and the number of students in Technical and Engineering sciences had decreased by 46% since 2012.